Richard Clement Wade: Early life

 Although born in Des Moines, Iowa, Wade grew up in Winnetka, Illinois.
 Among his neighbors were Archibald MacLeish and Harold L. Ickes.

 Wade attended New Trier High School and was a tennis star.

-Wade matriculated at the University of Rochester, where as a student-athlete, he participated in multiple sports while earning a bachelor's and master's degree in history.
+Wade matriculated at the University of Rochester, where as a student-athlete, he participated in multiple sports while earning a B.A. degree with High Honors in History, 1943 and M.A. degree in History, 1945.

 Career

 Academics

 Wade continued his graduate education at Harvard University, where he studied under Arthur M. Schlesinger Sr.

-After obtaining his PhD, Wade re-wrote his dissertation and published it as The Urban Frontier.
+After obtaining his PhD in Urban History in 1956, Wade re-wrote his dissertation and published it as The Urban Frontier.
 Meanwhile, he started a teaching career, first at the University of Rochester, followed by Washington University in St. Louis, University of Chicago, and the Graduate Center of the City University of New York.

 In 1971 Wade was named a distinguished professor of history at Graduate Center of the City University of New York.
 In 1974–1975 Wade was the Harold Vyvyan Harmsworth Professor of American History at Oxford University.

 Wade was a co-founder and the first president of the Urban History Association.
 "He started a movement," said his former student Kenneth T. Jackson.
 "There are hundreds of books on cities now, and in a sense he is their grandfather.
 The only reason I took urban history was because of him; I had never heard of such a thing."

 Wade was a close friend of Arthur Schlesinger, Jr., with whom he shared an office at the Graduate Center.

 Among Wade's undergraduate and graduate students were Kenneth T. Jackson, Carl Abbott, Harold Rabinowitz, Howard Chudacoff, and Thomas Philpott.

 Politics

 Wade was also active in politics.
-In addition to advising Adlai Stevenson, he worked for Robert Kennedy's 1964 US Senate Campaign and George McGovern in his Democratic primary for President in 1972.
+In addition to advising Adlai Stevenson, he advised John F. Kennedy and had been one of his speech writers.
+He was a regional Campaign Manager on Robert Kennedy's 1964 US Senate Campaign, and for George McGovern in his Democratic primary for President in 1972.
+He worked on New York City's Mayor David Dinkins' mayoral campaign.
 In 1991, Governor Mario Cuomo appointed Wade to be chairman of New York State's Commission on Libraries.
+He later sat on the New York State Board of Regents.

 Personal life

-Prior to his third and final marriage to Liane Wood-Thomas, Wade was married to Louise Carroll Wade of Eugene, Oregon, and Cynthia Hyla Whittaker of New York.
+Prior to his third and final marriage to Liane Wood-Thomas in 1997, Wade was married first to Louise L. Carroll of Toledo, Ohio in 1948.
+Carroll was a 1948 graduate of Wellesley College.
+The Wades settled in Rochester, New York where Louise Wade worked on a graduate degree in History at the University of Rochester and Richard Wade taught History.
+Wade secondly married Cynthia Hyla Whittaker of New York in 1975.
+No children were born to Wade by any of his 3 wives.